 Statistical concepts form the real core of Data Science and ML.
 To be able to make valid deductions and understand the data at hand effectively, you need to have a solid understanding of the statistical and probability concepts discussed in this tutorial.

-upGrad provides a PG Diploma in Machine Learning and AI and a Master of Science in Machine Learning & AI that may guide you toward building a career.
+upGrad provides a Executive PG Programme in Machine Learning & AI and a Master of Science in Machine Learning & AI that may guide you toward building a career.
 These courses will explain the need for Machine Learning and further steps to gather knowledge in this domain covering varied concepts ranging from Gradient Descent to Machine Learning.